During Transit from the Retailer to OPAS

 OPAS always recommends selecting the optional inspection service and/or insurance when shipping any fragile contents.
 This service allows us to get a complete view ( we check for damage and inside the retail box unless sealed) of the contents of your package to verify that everything is intact and all items from the invoice/shipping request are fulfilled.
 Without an inspection, if the manufacturer/retailer packed the item in a way that prevents basic visual inspection, we will not be able to confirm damage without the inspection service selected and the appropriate service fee has been paid.

 For further verification of your item we would also recommend our scan service (package image capture).
 This differs from our regular inspection service as it allows you to view exactly what is in the package and to see the quality yourself from a photo we capture at the time of registration.

 During Transit from OPAS to You

-Your shipment will be only shipped from our facility once it has been properly repacked to ensure quality control.
-When shipping fragile items our experienced shipping and repacking team members take additional measures to ensure the safe arrival of the package.
+Your shipment will only be shipped from our facility, once it has been properly repacked to ensure quality control.
+When shipping fragile items, our experienced shipping and repacking team members take additional measures to ensure the safe arrival of the package.
 This means that we may pack a fragile item in a larger shipping box with extra cushioning materials to lessen the chance of damage.

 There have been reports of liquid products such as shampoo and lotion leaking during transit.
 This is typically due to the pressure change while being transferred by air.
-Damages caused by leaks are not covered by insurance.
+Damage caused by leaks are not covered by insurance.
 At our facility, liquid bottles are wrapped with plastic bags to protect other items from second-hand damage, but we often choose to pack such items separately from others to avoid this situation.

 If the package does not arrive within 2 weeks of the expected delivery timeframe please let us know as soon as possible so that we can assist you.
 We are unable to accommodate any inquiries past 2 weeks due to the time-sensitive nature of international shipments and returns.